The Minimalists

 The Minimalists are American authors, podcasters, filmmakers, and public speakers Joshua Fields Millburn and Ryan Nicodemus, who promote a minimalist lifestyle.
 They are known for the Netflix documentaries Minimalism (2016) and the Emmy-nominated Less Is Now (2021); the New York Times bestselling book Love People, Use Things (2021); The Minimalists Podcast; and their minimalism blog.
+Educator T.K.
+Coleman joined The Minimalists as podcast co-host in August 2022.

 Early life and corporate careers

-Both men grew up near Dayton, Ohio.
-Millburn's family often lived on food stamps; Nicodemus was raised as a Jehovah's Witness, and his parents separated when he was seven.
+Millburn was born June 29, 1981, in Dayton, Ohio; his family often lived on food stamps.
+Nicodemus was also born in 1981 and raised as a Jehovah's Witness; his parents separated when he was seven.
+His family moved around when he was a child, eventually settling in Ohio when he was eight years old.
 Both Millburn and Nicodemus experienced alcohol and drug abuse in their childhood homes.
 They became close friends as elementary school students.

 By age 28, both Millburn and Nicodemus held managerial positions at a regional telecommunications company.
 Millburn was the director of operations in charge of 150 retail stores; Nicodemus handled sales and marketing.
 Millburn had everything he ever wanted and bought things he did not need, but he was in debt and unhappy.
 A reporter for the Birmingham News called them "the embodiment of upwardly mobile, busy, fashionable, unhealthy, wasteful young professionals."

 Embracing minimalism

 Millburn's mother died of lung cancer in October 2009.
 In the same month, his marriage ended.
 Rather than renting a storage unit for his late mother's possessions, Millburn donated them.
 He then discovered Colin Wright, a minimalist and traveler.
-Millburn connected with others minimalists—Leo Babauta, Courtney Carver, and Joshua Becker, among others—and began to adopt a minimalist lifestyle.
-He moved into a smaller home and soon persuaded Nicodemus to do the same.
-Nicodemus adopted a similar philosophy to Millburn, organizing a "packing party" and disposing of most items he owned in a few days.
+Millburn connected with other minimalists—Leo Babauta, Courtney Carver, and Joshua Becker, among others—and began to adopt a minimalist lifestyle.
+He moved into a smaller home and soon helped Nicodemus to do the same.
+Nicodemus adopted a similar philosophy to Millburn, organizing a "packing party" and disposing of most items he owned in a few weeks.